MicrosoftDocs/cpp-docs/docs/top/what-s-new-for-visual-cpp-in-visual-studio.md

 ## C++ Compiler

 ### C++ conformance improvements
 In this release, we've updated the C++ compiler and standard library with enhanced support for C++11 and C++14 features, as well as preliminary support for certain features expected to be in the C++17 standard.
-In addition, several new compiler switches have been added.
 For detailed information, see [C++ Conformance Improvements in Visual Studio 2017](cpp-conformance-improvements-2017.md).

 ### New compiler switches

-New compiler switches enable you to opt-in to specific versions of the ISO C++ programming language in a project.
-The switches available in Visual Studio 2017 are  /std:c++14 and /std:c++latest.
+ -**/std:c++14** and **/std:c++latest**: These new compiler switches enable you to opt-in to specific versions of the ISO C++ programming language in a project.
 For more information, see [Standards version switches in the compiler](https://blogs.msdn.microsoft.com/vcblog/2016/06/07/standards-version-switches-in-the-compiler).
 Most of the new draft standard features are guarded by the /std:c++latest switch.
-In addtion, these new compiler switches have been added:

--[/permissive-](vcppdocs/build/reference/permissive-standards-conformance.md): Enable all strict standards conformance compiler options and disable all Microsoft-specific compiler extensions. (off by default but will be on by default at some point in the future.)
+-[/permissive-](vcppdocs/build/reference/permissive-standards-conformance.md): Enable all strict standards conformance compiler options and disable all Microsoft-specific compiler extensions.
+(Off by default but will be on by default at some point in the future.)

 -[/diagnostics](vcppdocs/build/reference/diagnostics-compiler-diagnostic-options.md):
 Enable display of the line number, the line number and column, or the line number and column and a caret under the line of code where the diagnostic error or warning was found.